happo/docs/docs/examples.md

 title: Happo Examples
 ---

-This page outlines how to integrate Happo with an existing javascript codebase through the use of "example" files scattered throughout your project.
+This page outlines how to integrate Happo with an existing JavaScript codebase through the use of "example" files scattered throughout your project.
 Both React and plain JS can be used here.
 Control what type you're using through [the `type` configuration option](configuration.md#type).